ircam-ismm/webaudio-tutorials/scheduling/step-sequencer.md

 }
 ```

-If you reload now, you should now ear this quite nice drum:
+If you reload now, you should now hear this rather nice drum:

 <audio controls loop :src="withBase('/static-assets/step-sequencer.wav')" />